 Dardanelle real estate is some of the most expensive in Arkansas, although Dardanelle house values don't compare to the most expensive real estate in the U.S.

-When you are in Dardanelle, you'll notice that it is more blue-collar than most other communities in America.
-45.65% of Dardanelle’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dardanelle is a blue-collar town, with 45.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dardanelle is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dardanelle who work in office and administrative support (11.58%), maintenance occupations (9.76%), and teaching (7.23%).

 One of the benefits of Dardanelle is that there is very little traffic.
 The average commute to work is 18.72 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The rate of college-level education in Dardanelle is quite a bit lower than the national average among all cities of 21.84%: just 12.12% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Dardanelle with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.12% of people over 25 have a bachelor's degree or advanced degree.